Disclosure: Some of the links below are affiliate links, and Goodwall may earn a commission from clicks to and purchases from the links below.

 Sapiens: A Brief History of Humankind is a book by Yuval Noah Harari with a historical timeline of humanity from the “birth” of Homo sapiens to now in the twenty-first century.

-As our guide, Harari walks us through our history as a species, but it goes beyond that.
+Our guide, Harari walks us through our history as a species, but it goes beyond that.
 He also argues that we may never be able to fully escape social biases, as well as that many distinctly human inventions, such as trade, religion, and politics, owe their existence to our “distinctive cognitive capacity for fiction.”

 A compelling book that is as much philosophy as it is science and anthropology.